nodemcu/nodemcu-firmware/tests/NTest/NTest.md

 ## Reports

 Another useful feature is that you can customize test reports as you need.
-The default `reports` just more or less prints out a basic report.
-You can easily override this behavior as well as add any other information you need (number of passed/failed assertions, time the test took etc):
+The default `outputhandler` just more or less prints out a basic report.
+You can easily override (or augment by wrapping, e.g.) this behavior as well as add any other information you need (number of passed/failed assertions, time the test took etc):

 Events are:
 `start`   when testing starts